 The NEAC Sportsmanship Award is presented annually (if applicable) to at least one female student-athlete, male student-athlete, female team, male team, and/or one institutional winner.
 The winning selections have consistently demonstrated good sportsmanship and ethical behavior in his/her/their daily participation in intercollegiate athletics.
 They have exemplified the values of respect, caring, fairness, civility, honesty, integrity and responsibility, while also demonstrating good citizenship outside the sports setting.

-The NEAC Inspirational Award is presented annually (if applicable) to an individual(s) who has/have endured personal hardship(s) that have led to bravery and/or dedication within athletics through participation, volunteerism, coaching, and/or administrating.
+The NEAC Inspirational Award is presented annually (if applicable) to an individual who has endured personal hardships that have led to bravery and/or dedication within athletics through participation, volunteerism, coaching, and/or administrating.

-In 2006-2007, The NEAC Student-Athlete Advisory Committee (SAAC) worked together to create and foster a new sense of sportsmanship throughout the conference.
+In 2006-2007, The NEAC Student-Athlete Advisory Committee worked together to create and foster a new sense of sportsmanship throughout the conference.
 They created the NEAC sportsmanship statement and slogan which is endorsed throughout the conference:

 “Stay Classy NEAC!!!”

 ^No selections in 2009-10 and 2007-08

 The NEAC is proud to announce its Sportsmanship and Inspirational Award Winners for the 2015-16 academic year, as chosen by the conference’s executive committee.